dm5tt/MeshtasticNode_BQ25185/README.md

 ## What is this thing?

-This is a Meshtastic solar node based on the [Heltec HT-CT62](https://resource.heltec.cn/download/HT-CT62/HT-CT62(Rev1.1).pdf) and the (new) solar charge controller [TI BQ25185](https://www.ti.com/lit/ds/symlink/bq25185.pdf).
+This is a Meshtastic solar node based on the [Heltec HT-CT62](https://resource.heltec.cn/download/HT-CT62/HT-CT62(Rev1.1).pdf) and the (new) linear solar charge controller [TI BQ25185](https://www.ti.com/lit/ds/symlink/bq25185.pdf).

 Features of this PCB